Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium data analysis

 \subsubsection{Bayesian analysis procedure}

 The likelihood function used for Bayesian inference is the Poisson likelihood for the number of counts per bin according to the tritium model (\autoref{eq:fullT2model}), multiplied by prior distributions for all parameters.
-For bin $k$, the Poisson rate is $(dN/dE_\mathrm{kin})_k^{\mathrm{ctr}}\cdot\Delta E_{\mathrm{kin}, k}$: the tritium model at bin center multiplied by the bin width.\footnote{Test fits with piecewise integration of the probability density in each bin (10 steps per bin) produced consistent results.} The bins have a fixed width in frequency, so in energy their widths vary slightly across the ROI.
+For bin $k$, the Poisson rate is $(dN/dE_\mathrm{kin})_k^{\mathrm{ctr}}\cdot\Delta E_{\mathrm{kin}, k}$: the tritium model at bin center multiplied by the bin width.\footnote{Test fits with piecewise integration of the probability density in each bin (10 steps per bin) produced consistent results.} The bins have a fixed width in frequency, so in energy their widths change by 0.7\,eV between the high and low ends of the ROI.

-We evaluate the likelihood function using the Stan statistical software platform, which performs Bayesian inference via the Hamiltonian Monte Carlo algorithm~\cite{Carpenter2017,morpho}.
+We evaluate the likelihood function using the Stan statistical software platform, which performs Bayesian inference via the Hamiltonian Monte Carlo (HMC) algorithm~\cite{Carpenter2017,morpho}.
 This produces numerical posterior distributions for $E_0$ and $m_\beta$, marginalized over nuisance parameters.
-It is valuable to directly fit $m_\beta$ (instead of the unbounded variable $m_\beta^2$ used in frequentist analyses) because the beta spectrum's Heaviside theta factor (\autoref{eq:betaspectrumfull}) depends on $m_\beta$, without any exponents \cite{AshtariEsfahani:2021moh,Formaggio:2021nfz}.
+There are two reasons why it is valuable to directly fit $m_\beta$, instead of the unbounded variable $m_\beta^2$ used in frequentist analyses.
+First, imposing a lower bound at $m_\beta=0$ during the fit is consistent with Bayesian methodology, which relies on the principle that known information about parameters (including physical bounds) should be incorporated during inference, via priors.
+Second, the Heaviside theta factor in the beta spectrum depends directly on $m_\beta$ (not $m_\beta^2$), so fitting $m_\beta$ is natural and avoids the need to choose an approximate form of the spectrum for $m_\beta^2<0$~\cite{AshtariEsfahani:2021moh,Formaggio:2021nfz}.
 Several Stan convergence diagnostics validate the algorithm's performance for our model~\cite{Betancourt2015, PystanWorkflow}.
 For $E_0$, we report the posterior mean and the 1$\sigma$ quantile credible interval~\cite{PDG:2020}.
 The 1$\sigma$ highest posterior density (HPD) interval is consistent within $<0.5\,$eV.
 For the neutrino mass, we report a 90\% credible limit~\cite{PDG:2020}.

 Uncertainties are propagated by incorporating them into prior distributions.
 The uncertainty distributions described in \autoref{sec:summaryofpriors} become normal priors in the model (or multi-normal for $\sigma$, $p$, and $q$, the resolution and scatter peak parameters).
-The MCMC algorithm explores the probability space defined by the priors and the tritium model, propagating prior standard deviations (i.e., uncertainties) to the $E_0$ and $m_\beta$ posteriors~\cite{PDG:2020}.
+The HMC algorithm explores the probability space defined by the priors and the tritium model, propagating prior standard deviations (i.e., uncertainties) to the $E_0$ and $m_\beta$ posteriors~\cite{PDG:2020}.

 Bayesian inference requires a choice of prior for every parameter, not only those with measured uncertainties.
 Thus, the Bayesian model includes priors on the background rate $r_f$, as well as $E_0$ and $m_\beta$.
 For $r_f$, before analysis, prior knowledge constrained likely background rates within several orders of magnitude.
 This can be modeled with a lognormal prior (which also has the correct bound $r_f>0$).
 The prior's median is chosen to be $0.0006$\,events/keV/day, the target 90\% C.L. used to tune event power cuts.
 To conservatively scale the prior width, we use the soft upper bound $r_f^{\mathrm{max}}\approx0.2006$\,events/keV/day, the 50\% C.L. from observing no events in $\approx\!0.5$\,keV above the endpoint during an early 7-day data set taken to test the apparatus setup.
 The prior's standard deviation is set equal to $[0.2006-0.0006]$\,events/keV/day, determining the lognormal prior shape.